Common Challenges When Working with APIs and How to Overcome Them

 , /v2/

-) to ensure compatibility with specific versions.
+) to ensure compatibility.

 - Plan for Updates: Regularly review your API integrations and allocate time for updates when new versions are released.